-The Falken Hut (1,848 metres above sea level) is a small German Alpine Club mountain refuge hut at the foot of the imposing Lalidererwände in Karwendel, Tirol.
+The Falkenhütte (1,848 metres) is a small German Alpine Club mountain hut at the foot of the imposing Lalidererwände in the Karwendel Nature Park, Tirol.

 In the kingdom of falcons at the foot of the Lalidererwände

-From Eng (toll road) via the Hüttenweg and Hohljoch (ca. 2.5 hours); from the Rißtal Valley (toll road) through the Laliderer Valley and over the Lalidersalm-Niederleger (ca. 3.5 hours); from Hinterriß through the Johannestal Valley and over the Ladizalm (ca. 4 hours).
+From the village of Eng (toll road) take the trail over the Hohljoch ridge (2.5 hours); from the Rißtal Valley (toll road) through the Laliderer Tal Valley and via the Lalidersalm-Niederleger (3.5 hours); from Hinterriß through the Johannestal Valley and via the Ladizalm hut (4 hours).